AddoSolutions/contentful-cache/README.md

 ## Shut up and Code

 Ok, cool.
 I like code examples too.
 So lets take an example (also shown in the examples folder).

+You can also check out a [full example project](https://github.com/AddoSolutions/notacms-example) that is ready to clone and run with.

 So in this example, we start off with the following premise: